denture stomatitis symptoms causes types and treatments

 People suffering from oral stomatitis have several therapy options:

-1. Antifungal Treatment:
+1. Antifungal Treatment

 Antifungal medicine, such as nystatin or miconazole, is usually the first line of defence.